ngankhanh98/til/quotes.md

 SuperDashboard?
 “The SuperDashboard provides access to the component that last held the focus, and it also allows us to track the version and build numbers.”
 The first “and” is a hint that SuperDashboard has too many responsibilities._ **- Clean Code, Robert Cecil Martin**

+- _According to Kent, a design is “simple” if it follows these rules:_
+  - _Runs all the tests_
+  - _Contains no duplication_
+  - _Expresses the intent of the programmer_
+  - _Minimizes the number of classes and method_ **- Clean Code, Robert Cecil Martin**